 About two weeks later, he suggested that he make dinner for her.
 She was shocked when he said yes to just staying in at her place.
 He said he would go over to her place while she was still at work and get dinner started.
 She thought it was a great idea.

 Stephen let himself in with his key, carrying a bag full of groceries.
 He didn’t really remember what he had purchased; he had kind of been distractedly throwing things into his cart, thinking about the candle.
 He needed to see it again.
 Make sure it was real.
 He had begun to doubt himself and that was no way to live.
 Plus, he couldn’t just leave it there.
 If he wasn’t just imagining things-

 –then he had to do something about it.
 Trish was actually living with that thing!

 He walked to the kitchen, avoiding looking toward the entertainment unit, plopped the groceries down and stood there, thinking.
 Deciding whether to make the food before going into the living room, or just get it over with.
-Part of him hoped that the thing was gone and a part, that didn’t want to face a life knowing he was loosing his mind, hoped it would still be there.
+Part of him hoped that the thing was gone, and a part, that didn’t want to face life knowing he was losing his mind, hoped it would still be there.
 Although what was worse?
 Knowing you were insane, or only being afraid of the possibility?
 He brushed away a fly that had landed on his ear.